 LUVOIR will search for habitable conditions and signs of life on dozens of potentially habitable worlds beyond our Solar System.
 The results of this search will bring a wealth of data on the atmospheric composition and surface conditions of rocky planets in the habitable zones of a variety of stars.
 These data will revolutionize our understanding of planet-scale habitability, and will allow the first assessments of the frequency with which global biospheres arise on habitable worlds.
 Confident life-detection requires access to a wide range of molecules, which demands direct spectra with broad wavelength coverage from the near-UV to the near-infrared.
 The LUVOIR telescope and starlight suppression system can span these wavelengths and access the important constituents of planetary atmospheres, including water, molecular oxygen, ozone, carbon dioxide, and methane.

-When we look at the Solar System, it seems that the whole thing is delicately balanced to produce a living world.
-How do we understand the Solar System in this context?
+When we look at the Solar System, it seems delicately balanced to produce a living world.
+How do we understand the Solar System in the broader context of planetary systems?
 By studying in detail the wide diversity of exoplanets, we will be able to develop, test, and refine theories of planetary atmospheric processes, including escape, greenhouse, and photochemical effects, under a range of conditions.
 Our understanding of how planetary surface temperature, climate, and atmospheric structure are influenced by a combination of incident solar flux, cloud and haze physics, and atmospheric composition has thus been profoundly informed by comparative planetary studies.
 LUVOIR will have the ability to characterize hundreds of transiting and directly imaged planets and will revolutionize our understanding of all classes of extrasolar planets and the common threads that connect them.

 The Solar System